 During the early period of Missouri’s state history, Democrat Claiborne Fox Jackson served as speaker in the state House of Representatives.
 He vigorously supported proslavery positions and making Texas a state.
 Jackson was elected governor in 1860 and soon after assuming office worked to take Missouri out of the Union.

 Claiborne Fox Jackson was born in Kentucky on April 4, 1806, to Dempsey and Mary Jackson.
-The Jacksons were prosperous tobacco farmers and owned numerous slaves.
+The Jacksons were prosperous tobacco farmers and enslaved numerous people.
 During his boyhood, young Claiborne received some educational instruction.

 In 1826, not long after Missouri became a state, Jackson traveled to the central part.
 He settled in Franklin, where the Santa Fe Trail began.
 The establishment of the trail opened up a prosperous trade with Mexico.
 Despite poor economic times elsewhere, the town was a growing, thriving, and bustling community.
 Jackson and his older brothers established a mercantile store in the affluent town.
 Many of the first immigrants who settled in this region came from the South.
-They brought their slaves and established small and large farms along the Missouri River.
+They brought the people they enslaved and established small and large farms along the Missouri River.

 Jackson Joins the Militia